abhinavsingh/proxy.py/README.md

   ])
 ```

-For simplicity you can pass the list of plugins to load as a keyword argument to `proxy.main` or
+For simplicity, you can also pass the list of plugins as a keyword argument to `proxy.main` or the `Proxy` constructor.

-the `Proxy` constructor:
+Example:

 ```python
 import proxy